Where to begin?

 I don’t say these things to impress or alarm – I say them simply because they are true.

 I suspect that we’ve all had the experience of passing a police cordon – at the scene of a crime or a car crash – and wondering what was going on.
-I have the privilege of working alongside those who operate on the other side of the blue and white tape – those on the inside of the cordon.
+I have the privilege of working alongside those who operate on the other side of the blue and white tape.
 They tread where most would fear to go – and, invariably, they do so with a mixture of compassion, courage and true brilliance.

 Whilst you’re reading this, there are police officers out there somewhere administering CPR on dirty pavements, confronting armed and dangerous criminals, searching for lost children, talking people down from parapets, picking their way through horrifying crime scenes, completing reams of interminable paperwork, sitting with shattered victims, picking up the broken pieces of life…